SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/soap/index.md

 * [Services84][5]

 > [!NOTE]
-> The above endpoints should not be confused with the legacy [SOAP interface of SuperOffice Service][6].
+> The above endpoints are not the same as the legacy [SOAP interface of SuperOffice Service][6] (customer, admin, and ticket port).

 ## Calling

-The raw SOAP might look something like this:
+The raw SOAP looks something like this:

 [!code-xml[XML](../../../../authentication/onsite/sosession/includes/soap-env.xml)]

-The following example shows how we may retrieve a `ContactEntity` using the `ContactAgent`.
+The following example shows how to retrieve a `ContactEntity` using the `ContactAgent`.

 ```csharp
 using SuperOffice;